Convergence analysis of GMRES applied to Helmholtz problems near resonances: Numerical experiments: scattering problem with quasi-resonances

-To mitigate the slow convergence near the quasimode, we now assess the impact of deflation on the solver’s performance.
+To mitigate the slow convergence near the quasi-mode, we now assess the impact of deflation on the solver’s performance.

-Although no analytical expression is available for the quasimodes in this configuration, it is possible to construct approximate deflation vectors based on physical intuition.
+Although no analytical expression is available for the quasi-modes in this configuration, it is possible to construct approximate deflation vectors based on physical intuition.
 We use eigenvectors of the corresponding closed cavity problem—with Dirichlet conditions on the left edge and Neumann conditions on the remaining edges—extended by zero outside the cavity.

-\cref{fig:openCavityspectrum} (right) displays the spectrum of the deflated matrix $\mathbf{P}_\mathrm{def} \mathbf{A}$.
-The eigenvalue associated with the quasimode is reduced to zero, confirming that the deflated vector effectively captures the problematic mode.
+\Cref{fig:openCavityspectrum} (right) displays the spectrum of the deflated matrix $\mathbf{P}_\mathrm{def} \mathbf{A}$.
+The eigenvalue associated with the quasi-mode is reduced to zero, confirming that the deflated vector effectively captures the problematic mode.

-The influence of this deflation on convergence is shown in \cref{fig:openCavityNbit} (green $\times$).
-As expected, the peak near $k_{0,3}$—previously linked to the quasimode—is entirely removed.
-Moreover, the number of GMRES iterations is slightly reduced across other values of $k$, even away from the targeted quasimode.
+The influence of this deflation on convergence is shown in \Cref{fig:openCavityNbit} (green $\times$).
+As expected, the peak near $k_{3,0}$—previously linked to the quasi-mode—is entirely removed.
+Moreover, the number of GMRES iterations is slightly reduced across other values of $k$, even away from the targeted quasi-mode.

-To explore this further, we compare the residual histories with and without deflation at $k = \hat{k}$, near $k_{0,3}$ (\cref{fig:openCavityResRestart}).
+To explore this further, we compare the residual histories with and without deflation at $k = \hat{k}$, near $k_{3,0}$ (\Cref{fig:openCavityResRestart}).
 The plateau observed in the unaccelerated case disappears with deflation.
 However, between iterations 600 and 800, the residual with deflation is briefly higher than in the non-deflated case.
-This is likely due to the fact that the deflated vector only approximates the true quasimode.
+This is likely due to the fact that the deflated vector only approximates the true quasi-mode.

-We also test the deflation of multiple approximate quasimodes (green $\square$), but the improvement in convergence is modest, suggesting diminishing returns beyond the first key mode.
+We also test the deflation of multiple approximate quasi-modes (green $\square$), but the improvement in convergence is modest, suggesting diminishing returns beyond the first key mode.